 - Select the pasted objects and move them so that they are directly over the original objects.
 To move them, you can click and drag, or you can use the arrow keys on the keyboard.

-- When they are positioned correctly, right click over the base layer in the Contents window, and click Stop Editing Group.
+- When they are positioned correctly, right click over the Base(vector) layer in the Contents window, and click Stop Editing.

 - You can delete the original objects if you wish, or turn them off by unchecking them in the Contents window.